shyam100v/cs4641Project/README.md

 ![punctuation dbscan](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/Num_Puncs_DBSCAN.png)

-In the graph, the darkest purple points represent the outliers or, in other words, the points that did not fit into any cluster.
-We can see here that there actually a much smaller correlation between the view count of a video and its title's characteristics.
+Ignoring any outlier points, we can see here that there actually little to no correlation between the view count of a video and its title's characteristics.
 The largest clusters in the first two graphs show that there is practically no relation between the length of the title or the number of capital letters in the title and the view count.
 But, when looking at the clusters at a higher view count, we can actually see a little of the opposite of our expected outcome.
 Instead of long video titles, we can see higher view count clusters aroung the midpoint in video titles and instead of having a lot of capital letters, we actually see clusters with less capital letters have a higher view count.
 Finally, with the punctuation marks, we can see that clusters with high view counts actually have on average little to no punctuation marks.

 To conlcude our findings, we can see that the majority of videos do not rely on the characteristics of the video titles.
-For those that do have some correlation, we can see that the findings are the opposite of what we originally expected to see.
+For those that do have some correlation, the title length ranges around 40, and the number of capital letters and punctuation stays around zero.

 ## Linear Regression
 First, an analysis of the correlation between different variables was performed.
 Looking at the first row, it is seen that only likes, dislikes and comment count are correlated with the number of views of a video.